App SSH Components and Processes

-This document describes details about the Cloud Foundry SSH components for access to deployed application instances.
-Cloud Foundry supports native SSH access to applications and load balancing of SSH sessions with the load balancer for your Cloud Foundry deployment.
+This topic describes the Cloud Foundry (CF) SSH components for access to deployed app instances.
+CF supports native SSH access to apps and load balancing of SSH sessions with the load balancer for your CF deployment.

-If these components are deployed and configured correctly, they provide a simple and scalable way to access containers apps and other long running processes (LRPs).
+The CF SSH includes two central components: an implementation of an SSH proxy server and a lightweight SSH daemon.
+If these components are deployed and configured correctly, they provide a simple and scalable way to access containers apps and other long-running processes (LRPs).

 The SSH daemon is a lightweight implementation that is built around the Go SSH library.
 It supports command execution, interactive shells, local port forwarding, and secure copy.
 The daemon is self-contained and has no dependencies on the container root file system.

-The daemon is focused on delivering basic access to application instances in Cloud Foundry.
-It is intended to run as an unprivileged process, and interactive shells and commands will run as the daemon user.
+The daemon is focused on delivering basic access to app instances in CF. It is intended to run as an unprivileged process, and interactive shells and commands will run as the daemon user.
 The daemon only supports one authorized key, and it is not intended to support multiple users.

 The daemon can be made available on a file server and Diego LRPs that want to use it can include a download action to acquire the binary and a run action to start it.
-Cloud Foundry applications will download the daemon as part of the lifecycle bundle.
+CF apps download the daemon as part of the lifecycle bundle.

-The SSH proxy hosts the user-accessible SSH endpoint and is responsible for authentication, policy enforcement, and access controls in the context of Cloud Foundry.
-After a user has successfully authenticated with the proxy, the proxy will attempt to locate the target container and create an SSH session to a daemon running inside the container.
-After both sessions have been established, the proxy will manage the communication between the user’s SSH client and the container’s SSH Daemon.View the source for this page in GitHub
+The SSH proxy hosts the user-accessible SSH endpoint and is responsible for authentication, policy enforcement, and access controls in the context of CF. After a user has successfully authenticated with the proxy, the proxy attempts to locate the target container and create an SSH session to a daemon running inside the container.
+After both sessions have been established, the proxy manages the communication between the user’s SSH client and the container’s SSH Daemon.Create a pull request or raise an issue on the source for this page in GitHub